 Omaha Dog Bite Injury Attorney

 The last thing anybody wants to worry about is being injured by a dog bite.
 However, there are times when the careless or negligent actions of a dog owner lead to serious injuries.
 When this happens, you need to secure a qualified Omaha dog bite injury attorney to help.
-At Miller Stockmann, we are dedicated to helping injured clients obtain the compensation they need.
+At Matthew G. Miller, we are dedicated to helping injured clients obtain the compensation they need.

 It is vital that you find an injury attorney you can trust both personally and professionally when you are dealing with a dog bite injury.
-The dog bite injury lawyers at Miller Stockmann is ready to stand by your side.
+The dog bite injury lawyers at Matthew G. Miller is ready to stand by your side.

 - We are a full-service personal injury law firm that has more than 30 years of experience representing clients.

 - We have a track record of getting results for our clients and have successfully represented over 800 cases, securing more than $50 million in compensation for injured victims.